Transparent Trade-offs between Properties of Explanations

-Furthermore, we note that when we choose $S$ and $\tilde{S}$ to be the negative precision matrices for kernels $K$ and $\tilde{K}$, we can still take advantage of Proposition~\ref{prop} (when $N$ is large!) and use GP inference to find a solution.
-Doing so, the faithfulness objective follows form the Gaussian likelihood and the robustness objective is determined by our choice of kernel in the prior.
+Furthermore, we note that when we choose the similarity measures $S$ and $\tilde{S}$ to be the negative precision matrices for some kernels $K$ and $\tilde{K}$, we can still take advantage of Proposition~\ref{prop} (when $N$ is large!) and use GP inference to find a solution.
+Doing so, the faithfulness objective follows from the Gaussian likelihood in Equation~\ref{eqn:gp_likelihood}, and the robustness and smoothness objectives are determined by our choice of kernel in the prior (Equation~\ref{eqn:gp}).